kamo104/traine/README.md

 # traine
-The most advanced script in this collection is "better chunk divistion which divides a given mesh into 4 identical quarters.
+The most advanced script in this collection is "better chunk divistion" which divides a given mesh into 4 identical quarters.